 - The administrative offices of the Faculty of Health Sciences are sited within the Health Sciences Centre on McMaster University's beautiful campus, a building shared with the McMaster University Medical Centre, one of five hospitals of Hamilton Health Sciences

-- Students of the Faculty of Health Sciences learn in the affiliated academic hospitals of Hamilton Health Sciences and St. Joseph's Healthcare Hamilton
+- Students of the Faculty of Health Sciences learn in the affiliated academic hospitals of Hamilton Health Sciences and St. Joseph's Healthcare Hamilton, as well as affiliated community hospital partners in Niagara, Haldimand-Norfolk, Brant, Kitchener-Waterloo, Wellington and Halton.

-- Classrooms, laboratories and offices for the Faculty's schools and programs are also housed in the Michael G. DeGroote Centre for Learning and Discovery, and the Mohawk-McMaster Institute for Applied Health Sciences all on campus, and in offices on Frid Street
+- Classrooms, laboratories and offices for the Faculty's schools and programs are also housed on campus in the Michael G. DeGroote Centre for Learning and Discovery and the Mohawk-McMaster Institute for Applied Health Sciences, and in downtown Hamilton at the David Braley Health Sciences Centre at the McMaster Health Campus.

-- The Niagara Regional Campus of Michael G. DeGroote School of Medicine is located in purpose-built space on the first floor of the Cairns Family Health and Biosciences Research Complex on the campus of Brock University.
+- The Niagara Regional Campus of Michael G. DeGroote School of Medicine is located in purpose-built space on the first floor of the Cairns Family Health and Biosciences Research Complex on the campus of Brock University in St. Catharines, Ont.

 - McMaster consistently ranks among the top universities in Canada for its research initiatives, and is one of four Canadian universities ranked as among the top 100 universities in the world.

-- For five years in a row, the Faculty is ranked second in the country for biomedical and health care research funding by the Association of Faculties of Medicine of Canada.
+- For a decade, the Faculty has been ranked among the top four in the country for biomedical and health care research funding by the Association of Faculties of Medicine of Canada.

 - Innovative recent medical developments have ranged from dramatic discoveries which will increase the pace of human stem cell research to showing how the body may age better, for example, showing that strength training can reverse the aging process in muscles.